Best daily deals

 youtube screen download youtube videos

-YouTube is a bit of a lame pick, but it’s still an excellent option for workout and exercise apps.
+YouTube is a bit of a lame pick.
+It might not be the best Android workout app in the true sense of the term, but it allows you access to some of the best fitness content online.
 There are a variety of creators with decent exercise routines, advice, and tips about working out, and you can even find some good workout music on YouTube.
-There are far too many good creators for both men and women’s fitness to list here, so check out YouTube and browse around until you find something you like.
+There are far too many good creators to list here, so check out YouTube and browse until you find something you like.
 YouTube is free with advertising.
 You can pay for a premium subscription that removes ads and adds background play.
-That might be a good idea for this type of stuff, actually.
+That might be a good idea for this, actually.

 Fitness trackers